Manzoor-e-Mujtaba/privacy-policy/privacy_policy_MFMM.md

 **App Name**:  Manzoor Al Mujtaba Fe Asma illah Wal Mustafa **Last updated**: Feb 1, 2020

- Faizan-e-Manzoor-e-Mujtaba is developed by Manzoor-e-Mujtaba.
+ Manzoor Al Mujtaba Fe Asma illah Wal Mustafa is developed by Manzoor-e-Mujtaba.

 This privacy policy explains how we handle your information when you use our apps.